Trusted WordPress tutorials, when you need them most.

 Copying the Disqus installation token in WordPress

-Let’s now return to the Disqus website.
-Paste the token you’ve just copied from the WordPress dashboard in the appropriate field.
+Here, you’ll need to paste the token you’ve just copied from the WordPress dashboard in the appropriate field.

-Then, hit the ‘Install [Disqus site name] on your site’ button and click ‘Configure’ at the bottom.
+Then, you can hit the ‘Install [Disqus site name] on your site’ button and click ‘Configure’ at the bottom.

 Pasting the WordPress installation token in Disqus